-The Department of English and Foreign Languages at Fort Valley State University is meeting change head on as we prepare students for various careers by providing them with skills and degrees we describe as their passport to success.
+The Department of English and Foreign Languages at Fort Valley State University is meeting change head-on as we prepare students for various careers by providing them with skills and degrees we describe as their passport to success.

 The Department of English and Foreign Languages offers a number of majors and minors to meet your intellectual and vocational needs.
 We offer a traditional Bachelor of Arts (B.A.) degree in English.
 Students pursuing this B.A. degree track in English may choose from either the literature track or the technical and professional writing track.
 Most courses for the writing track are available online.
 Students in these tracks would be able to pursue a number of exciting future possibilities ranging from graduate school, to teaching, to law or medical school, the publishing field, journalism, or professional writing.
 An English degree can also be your ticket into nearly any aspect of the rapidly growing field of either traditional or electronic communication.
-Additionally, graduates are prepared to teach in public schools, and for careers in government, business, and industry.
+Additionally, graduates are prepared to teach in public schools and to pursue careers in government, business, and industry.

 In conjunction with other programs, the department also offers a Bachelor of Arts (B.A.) in Liberal Studies with concentrations in Creative Arts, Spanish, International Studies, African World Studies and Environmental Science.

-The department also provides “Core courses,” these are required courses which are taken by students in all other academic units.
-Courses in writing, literature, philosophy, French, Spanish, and Japanese assist students in meeting their general education outcomes as required by the University and the University System of Georgia.
+The department also provides “core courses.”
+These are required courses which are taken by students in all other academic units.
+Courses in writing, literature, philosophy, French, Spanish, and Japanese assist students in meeting their general education outcomes as required by the university and the University System of Georgia.
 The English and Foreign Languages curricula are designed to provide the communication, critical thinking, cultural, creative, service and philosophical components of traditional liberal arts.

 The Department of English & Foreign Languages